erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 # Run opaque_sum() -------------------------------------------------------------
 # This function is bad i.e. not referentially transparent as the parameter y is
 # not specified as a function argument.
 This forces the function to look for an
-# object named y in the global environment, which is an unstable dependency.
+# object named y in the global environment, which is unexpected behaviour and
+# and introduces an unpredictable dependency.

 opaque_sum <- function(x) {sum(x + y)}

 y <- 4
 opaque_sum(x = 3)
 #> [1] 7

 y <- 1